-A key verse in Matthew is found posted over the cross of Jesus at Calvary.
-It says, "This is Jesus, the King of the Jews."
-Matthew presents the life of King Jesus - the King of the Jews.
+Over and over in Matthew, you will hear the phrase, "The Kingdom of Heaven" (32 times) and the the King of the Jews.
 He was born in obscurity in a small village, to poor parents, lived most of his life in Nazareth as a carpenter.
 Around the age of 30, Jesus entered into what is called His public ministry.
 For three years, Jesus moved quickly into the public arena and was admired and followed by thousands but hated by the ruling religious leaders.
 It is an epic story told for us to understand, receive, and believe.